How to Pick the Best Keywords for Your Website

 You should be:

-Creating content that’s based around your keyword research that also genuinely solves the problem or answers the questions of people who search your target keyword phrase.
+Creating content-based around your keyword research that genuinely solves the problem or answers the questions of people who search your target keyword phrase.

-For example, if your keyword research inspires you to create content on, oh, I don’t know, let’s say: how to pick the best keywords then your article should answer that question to the best of your ability.
-Otherwise, no one is going to waste their time reading it and Google is going to shy away from it.
+For example, if your keyword research inspires you to create content on, oh, I don’t know, let’s say: how to pick the best keywords, your article should answer that question to the best of your ability.
+Otherwise, no one will waste their time reading it, and Google will shy away from it.

 So, on that note, let’s talk about how to pick the best keywords.